sourceduty/Computational_Cyberdynamics/README.md

 - Google Research Football Environment
 - STIX (Structured Threat Information Expression)

-These alternatives may offer similar functionalities, resources, or approaches to what you're looking for in computational cyberdynamics.
-Depending on your specific needs (e.g., simulation, data analysis, threat intelligence), some of these projects might be a good fit.
+These alternatives might not match the exact scope or approach of Computational Cyberdynamics but can offer comparable tools, frameworks, or methodologies related to computational methods in cybersecurity or cyber-physical systems.
+The choice of alternative depends on the specific goals, such as simulation, data analysis, threat intelligence, or modeling cyber-physical interactions.

 #
 ### Framework for Computational Cyberdynamics